GSI-Fing-Udelar/tectonic/docs/description.md

     will be added.
   + `student_prefix`: The prefix to use in the usernames for the students.
 An instance number is appended at the end.
 Optional,
     default: `trainee`.
+The instance number, padded with enough zeros for the total number of instances in the scenario, is appended to this prefix to generate student usernames (so that for 20 instances users will go from `trainee01` to `trainee20`)
   + `student_pubkey_dir`: A directory containing a subdirectory for each student, with SSH public keys.
 Optional, defaults to not setting any public key in the users authorized_keys file.
-    For example, if three instances of a scenario are deployed and student_prefix is trainee, then three subdirectories: trainee1, trainee2, and trianee3 must be created within the student_pubkey_dir directory.
+For example, if 3 instances of a scenario are deployed and student_prefix is trainee, then three subdirectories: `trainee1`, `trainee2`, and `trainee3` must be created within the `student_pubkey_dir` directory.
 Inside each subdirectory, files containing the public keys of the students corresponding to each instance should be placed.
 In general, this directory should be organized as follows:
     ```
     <student_pubkey_dir>/
-            ├── <student_prefix>01/
+            ├── <student_prefix>1/
             │       ├── key1.pub
             │       │
-            │       └── keyN.pub
+            │       └── keyM.pub
-            │
+            │      ...
-            └─ <student_prefix>NN/
+            └─ <student_prefix>N/
                     ├── key1.pub
                     │
-                    └── keyN.pub
+                    └── keyM.pub
     ```
   + `create_students_passwords`: Whether to create a pseudo-random password for the students.
 These passwords are printed on deployment and student-access execution.
 Optional, defaults to `false`.
 If the guacamole service is enabled then this option takes the value `true`.
   + `random_seed`: Seed used for the random generation of parameters that are used to configure and parameterize the instances.
   + Three optional `elastic_settings`, `caldera_settings` and
     `guacamole_settings` sections with the same options as the scenario description.
 Options here take precedence on the scenario